Updated to the present: June 25, 2019

-Now this dream is finally becoming reality: J won the 2011 United States Diversity Lottery and we emigrated to California in 2011.
-We are living in Davis, California, since October 2011!
+Now this dream has become reality: J won the 2011 United States Diversity Lottery after I had submitted us both separately in the US Diversity Lottery and we emigrated to California in 2011.
+We started living in Davis, California, since October 2011.

 This story gives a brief impression of my life.
 For Dutch readers who’d like to know more, especially about out-of-body experiences, read my books.